RalphBacon/AwesomePCBProductReview/README.md

-# AwesomePCBProductReview
+# Awesome PCB (ProductReview)
-Time for a product review that can help us Arduinites
+Time for a product review that can help us Arduinites - see video #91 at https://www.youtube.com/RalphBacon

 I've so far resisted the various offers of reviewing products (in exchange for a free sample of said product) but during my vacation three turned up that I thought might merit our attention.